 Below is an image from George Bridgman whose book, in my opinion, is a great starting point for cartooning students who want to kick it up a notch.

-A disclaimer is in order here, however: note that Bridgman, in his anatomical schematics, exaggerates in order to help you notice - feel - the figure's contours and that they are not to be taken as literal document.
-People don't look like Bridgman's figures.
-But Bridgman's figures look alive.
+Bridgman, in his anatomical schematics, exaggerates in order to help you feel the figure's contours and they are not to be taken as literal document.
+People don't look like Bridgman's figures but Bridgman's figures look alive.

 We also discussed clothing folds.
 Accuracy in dropping in the lines representing the folds in a character's attire is important in making the action in an overall comic panel feel right.

 There is also an excellent session every Wednesday from 5:00pm - 7:00pm at

 Artist & Craftsman Supply in The University District, hosted by Jamie Bollenbach.